SelfCareMap

 3. They Create Rituals of Pause

 Signing up for a weekly photography class builds a dedicated space for mindfulness into your routine.
-Whether it’s a Saturday morning walk with your camera or a Tuesday evening critique session, these moments become anchors—intentional breaks from the rush.
-Like meditation or yoga, the ritual itself becomes a form of self-care, signaling to your brain: It’s okay to slow down.
+Whether it is a Saturday morning walk with your camera or a Tuesday evening critique session, these moments become anchors.
+They serve as intentional breaks from the rush of modern existence.
+Like meditation or yoga, the ritual itself becomes a form of self-care.
+It signals to your brain that it is okay to slow down and that creativity is a priority.

 4. They Foster Connection—With Yourself and Others